No-Fail Perennials of the Pacific Northwest

 Size: To 3 feet tall and 2 feet wide

-Grow it with: Add low-growing waves of contrasting colored petunias.
+Grow It With: Add low-growing waves of contrasting colored petunias to your garden.

 Zones: 2-8

-Lupines are great for adding architectural interest to the landscape with their upright spires of flowers.
+Lupines are great for adding an architectural look to the garden via their upright spires of flowers.
 Some are small, some are tall, but all are showy.
-They come in a wide range of colors, too -- from shades of blue and purple to pink, red, orange, yellow, and white -- so you're sure to find the perfect one for your yard.
+They come in a wide range of colors, too—shades of blue and purple to pink, red, orange, yellow, and white—so you're sure to find the perfect one for your yard.

 Plant Name: Lupinus spp.

-Growing Conditions: Moderately fertile, light, slightly acidic soil, full sun or partial shade
+Growing Conditions: Moderately fertile, light, slightly acidic soil and full sun or partial shade

 Size: To 3 feet tall and 1 foot wide

-Grow it with: Try a complete opposite with the snowball shapes of viburnum.
+Grow It With: Try a complete opposite, like the snowball shapes of viburnum.

 Zones: 5-8